OpenFOAM/ICengines/AATE/README.md

 2. Run the case using the downloaded meshes:
     ```bash
-    ./runGridProCase <coarse|fine>
+    ./runEngineCase <coarse|fine>
     ```

-3. Optionally, you can configure the `runGridProCase` script as a SLURM job for running the simulation in a computing environment.

 Please note: `<coarse|fine>` represents the desired mesh resolution.
 Choose the appropriate option based on your simulation requirements.

+#### Generating snappyHexMesh meshes

+Users can generate snappyHexMesh meshes from CAD geometries.
+Note that the mesh generation of multiple mesh instances is pseudo-parallelised, and the scripts  provided requires adjustments before usage.

+1. Install `pyaate` python module, by following the instructions in  [pyaate README](pyaate/README.md)

+2. Go to `meshes/snappyHexMesh/` directory, and browse [mesh_generator.py](meshes/snappyHexMesh//mesh_generator.py)

+    ```bash
+    cd meshes/snappyHexMesh
+    <text_editor> mesh_generator.py
+    ```

+3. Configure create_snappy_meshes() function and the for loop it is called to perform serial or parallel execution, based on the platform (cluster/PC) you are using.
+The script itself provides detailed information.

+4. Configure ```createMeshes.sh``` in the same directory.

+4. Run ```python mesh_generator.py```, the meshes will be generated and put under the snappyMeshes/ folder.

 ## Additional Notes

 - For simulations that utilize fine resolution GridPro meshes, we strongly recommend using a larger computing resource than a personal computer.

-## Upcoming Features

-1. **SnappyHexMesh-based Mesh Generation Routines**: AATE will soon provide `snappyHexMesh`-based mesh generation routines, offering users an alternative method for generating meshes tailored to their simulation needs.
-Stay tuned for updates on this feature.

-2. **Python-based Pre- and Post-Processing Routines**: AATE will introduce `python`-based pre- and post-processing routines specifically designed for engine simulations.
-These routines will enhance the flexibility and customization options available to users during both the setup and analysis phases of their simulations.
+- The generated snappy meshes have rather large cell counts (>1.5M cells).
+Please keep in mind that generation process may take a bit of time, especially in serial.

+- You can configure the `runEngineCase` script as a SLURM job for running the simulation in a computing environment.

 ## Links and References

-- The TCC-III simulation setup provided in this repository originates from the master thesis work of Mr. Bishal Shrestha, from Aalto University Finland.
+- The TCC-III simulation setup and the snappy meshing strategy provided in this repository originates from the master thesis work of Mr. Bishal Shrestha, from Aalto University Finland.
     - [Link to thesis](https://aaltodoc.aalto.fi/items/72c50f37-f365-47c1-9c28-ba54a1c337d8)
     - [Simulation video](https://youtu.be/EKZjcYNGCfg?si=3mqDxk1PTpv0U61P)

+- We acknowledge and thank [University of Michigan](https://deepblue.lib.umich.edu/handle/2027.42/108382) for allowing us to use the TCC-III geometry in this repository.

+- We thank Dr. Clemens Goessnitzer for his help and for fruitful discussions in engine simulations in OpenFOAM.

+- We thank CFD-Direct; Henry Weller, Will Bainbridge and Chris Greenshields for their efforts making engine simulations in OpenFOAM a possibility.

+## Contributors
+- Heikki Kahila D.Sc.
+(Tech.), original development of gridpro meshing strategy and pyaate python module.
+- Bulut Tekgül D.Sc.
+(Tech.), improvements, automation of snappy mesh generation, template case setup, scripting, post-processing.